Your household bin is collected weekly. Your recycle bin is collected fortnightly.

 - Place your bin out before 6am, or the night before

-On garbage collection day your bin should be placed facing outwards on the edge of the kerb.
+- Place your bin facing outwards on the edge of the kerb

-On recycling days, the bins should be spaced at least one metre apart, or preferably on separate sides of the driveway.
+- On recycling collection days, space bins at least one metre apart, preferably on separate sides of your driveway

-Bins should not be placed under low trees, near letterboxes, sign posts, power poles, fences or vehicles which are known to be stationary during collection times.
+- Place bins under low trees or near letterboxes, sign posts, power poles, fences or vehicles